tony-john-mcneil/alexa-voice-service-avs-raspberry-pi/README.md

 umount /dev/sdX2
 ```

-Write the image to sdcard NOTE: use "sda" from above without the numbers for the partitions
+Write the image to sdcard NOTE: use "sdX" from above without the numbers for the partitions

 ```
 sudo dd bs=4M if=2018-11-13-raspbian-stretch-lite.img of=/dev/sdX